reallocf/protein_synthesizer/README.md

 Translation:
 Each codon in the mRNA strand is then paired with the corresponding anticodon of a tRNA molecule.
-This tRNA molecule then places its corresponding amino acid in the growing polypeptide chain, which is linked together by consecutive tRNA molecules.
+This tRNA molecule then places its corresponding amino acid in the growing polypeptide chain, which is linked together as each consecutive tRNA molecule adds to it.
 This process stops when the mRNA strand ends.

+---

+To run:

+1. Clone this repository.

+2. Open the cloned file with your terminal.

+3. Type the command "make" and hit enter.
+I used a makefile for this project to aid in compilation and cleanup.

+4. Type "./protein_synthesizer " and the DNA strand you want analyzed.
+You may also type "sh testing.sh" to run a number of simple tests.